Autobahn Country Club

 Autobahn Country Club is an auto racing road course located in Joliet, Illinois, operated as a country club, while also hosting many outside events.
 Autobahn was the first purpose-built motorsports country club in the United States, and has inspired several others.
 The club has a sanctioning body called Autobahn Member Racing, which hosts series for Spec Miatas, GT cars, karts, Radical Sportscars, a discipline called Chase Racing similar to bracket racing, open wheel cars, as well as competitions for rallycross and autocross.
-The club requires a $45,000 membership fee to have unlimited access to the tracks six days a week in season, and the club house, which contains a bar and banquet hall.
+As of the 2025 race season, the club requires a $50,000 membership initiation fee.
+Annual dues is $6600.
+Membership includes unlimited access to the tracks six days a week in season (April - October), use of the Member Clubhouse, which contains a bar and 40,000 sq. ft. event space.
 Members can purchase land to build garages and personal condos.
+A Social/Karting Membership is $5700 and includes all Member Social Events and unlimited access to the go-kart track at Kart Circuit Autobahn, during member hours.
 Notable members include legendary racers Bobby Rahal, Graham Rahal, David Heinemeier Hansson, Cooper MacNeil, Jay Howard, Peter Dempsey, and Tom Bagley.
 Many members use the club to drive their exotic and classic cars.

 The facility is available for rent by private groups.
 It hosts events for various organizations including the SCCA, NASA, Gridlife, Midwestern Council, PCA, One Lap of America, and various marque and track day clubs.
 Many manufacturers also rent the facility for marketing events.